dgliu/dgliu.github.io/_pages/about.md

   - /about.html
 ---

 I received my B.S. in mathematics from [Fujian Normal University](http://www.fjnu.edu.cn/) in 2016, and M.S. in computer science from [Xiamen University](https://www.xmu.edu.cn/) in 2019.
-Currently, I am a first year PhD student with the College of Computer Science and Software Engineering at [Shenzhen University](https://www.szu.edu.cn/), under supervision of [Prof. Zhong Ming](http://www.scholat.com/zming) and [Prof. Weike Pan](http://csse.szu.edu.cn/staff/panwk/index.html).
+Currently, I am a second year PhD student with the College of Computer Science and Software Engineering at [Shenzhen University](https://www.szu.edu.cn/), under supervision of [Prof. Zhong Ming](http://www.scholat.com/zming) and [Prof. Weike Pan](http://csse.szu.edu.cn/staff/panwk/index.html).

 # Research Interest
-My personal research focuses on Counterfactual Machine Learning for Learning-to-Rank Systems, which aims to solve various bias issues existing in the system, such as selection bias, position bias, and popularity bias.
-It also involves concepts of Stable Learning, Causal Inference, out-of-distribution (OoD) and Missing Not At Random (MNAR).
+My personal research focuses on Counterfactual Learning and Causal Learning for Learning-to-Ranking Systems.
+It also involves concepts of Stable Learning, Causal Inference, Out-of-Distribution (OoD) and Missing Not At Random (MNAR).
 The application domain of my research includes Recommender System and Advertising System.
 I appreciate simple and effective models, and I want to do work that can receive interest from the industry.
+I am currently looking for an internship full of opportunities and challenges.

 # News
 * Our work "Spiral of Silence and Its Application in Recommender Systems" is accepted by TKDE -- July.
 31, 2020.